📜 Introduction.

 Beijing is generally more expensive than other Chinese cities, so I chose to stay in a hostel instead of a hotel.

-I spent two nights at Paoju Factory Youth Hostel / P.Loft Youth Hostel in the Dongcheng district, just 10 minutes from the metro.
+I stayed at Paoju Factory Youth Hostel / P.Loft Youth Hostel in the Dongcheng district, just 10-minute walk from the metro.
 The reception is open 24/7, breakfast and meals are available on-site, and they also organise group tours to the Great Wall and other attractions.
+I booked via Trip.com and paid only €50 for three nights in a female dorm with a shared bathroom: a great deal for central Beijing.

 U51IZ5